CaliforniaChen/CaliforniaChen.github.io/_teaching/InstanceBuilding.md

 <img src='../files/DatasetInstanceBuilding/185-2400-5600-OR.jpg' width="48%" />
 <img src='../files/DatasetInstanceBuilding/187-4000-5600-OR.jpg' width="48%" />
 </div>

 <div align="center">
 <img src='../files/DatasetInstanceBuilding/s143.jpg' width="48%" />
 <img src='../files/DatasetInstanceBuilding/C_C281.jpg' width="48%" />
 </div>
+Figure 1: Four examples of 2D annotated images.

 3D annotation
 ======
 We annotated 4 3D scenes for both roofs and entir buildings,  which are reconstructed using Bentley Acute3D ContextCapture from thousands of UAV images.
-Note that the town is quite crowded, thus about 2/3 buildings are attached to others.
-In such crowded urban scenes, instance segmentation has a more signiﬁcant advantage over semantic segmentation in various applications.

 To facilitate the 3D annotation, we have developed a simple but efficient brush-based annotation tool.
 Similar to most 2D annotation tools which semi-automatically extract pixels of an object by marking the closed boundary polygon of the object, our tool allows a user to segment a 3D building by casually drawing strokes on the building boundaries.

 <div align="center">